 c) All claims (pending as well as future) pertaining to existing laws filed before, on or after the appointed day.

-A. Transitional arrangements for ITC
+a) A. Transitional arrangements for ITC

 Elaborate provisions have been made to carry forward the ITC earned under the existing law.
 Such credit should be permissible under GST law.
 However, the taxable person opting for composition scheme would not be eligible for carry forward of existing ITC.
 ITC of various taxes under the existing laws (CENVAT credit, VAT etc.) would be carried forward as under: